ekatraone/Alpaca-style-Dataset-Generator/README.md

    - `--num_examples`: Number of examples to generate (default: 1000)

 3. The generated dataset will be saved in the specified output file.

+## Releases

+For information about the latest releases and changes, please refer to the [CHANGELOG.md](CHANGELOG.md) file.

+## Contributing

+Contributions are welcome!
+Please feel free to submit a Pull Request.

 ## License